-Codes (BC Building Code and BC Fire Code) are managed by the Building Safety and Standards Branch of the Ministry of Housing.
-This includes adopting and announcing changes and updates from the National Fire Code to the BC Fire Code.
-The BC Fire Code is enforced by the Office of the Fire Commissioner as the BC Fire Code is a regulation under the Fire Safety Act.
+In British Columbia, the Building Code and Fire Code are managed by the Construction Standards and Digital Solutions Branch of the Ministry of Housing and Municipal Affairs.
+This includes adopting, announcing and publishing updates from the National Fire Code into the British Columbia Fire Code (BCFC).
+The BCFC is enforced by the Office of the Fire Commissioner because it is a ministerial order regulation under the Fire Safety Act.

-The Building Codes and Standards webpage provides more information about codes in B.C.
+The Construction Standards and Digital Solutions page provides more information about codes in B.C.

-The BC Fire Code contains a set of minimum requirements for providing acceptable levels of fire safety in and around buildings and open areas where hazardous activities are carried out.
+The British Columbia Fire Code (BCFC) contains a set of minimum requirements for providing acceptable levels of fire safety in and around buildings and open areas where hazardous activities are carried out.
 It adopts the model and contents of the National Fire Code and adds unique provisions specific to British Columbia's needs.

-These are developed to support fire prevention efforts and help building owners and others with Fire Code compliance.
+The following information bulletins are developed to support fire prevention efforts and help building owners and others with Fire Code compliance:

 The needs for building security and the requirements for life safety in a building are sometimes in conflict.
-This bulletin helps clarify how to achieve compliance with the BC Fire Code (BCFC) and the BC Building Code (BCBC) when addressing requirements for locks, window bars, access and the installation of electromechanical and electromagnetic hardware on doors.
-A supplement to this bulletin titled “Electromagnetic locking devices and fire safety” is available.
+This bulletin helps clarify how to achieve compliance with the British Columbia Fire Code (BCFC) and the British Columbia Building Code (BCBC) when addressing requirements for locks, window bars, access and the installation of electromechanical and electromagnetic hardware on doors.
+A supplement to this bulletin titled "Electromagnetic locking devices and fire safety" is available.

 In most cases, access doors may be locked to prevent entry but must allow egress for exiting.
 There are some exceptions allowed in the BCBC, which will be explained below.
 There is an understanding that the building may be occupied at any time.
 Although the term "occupied" is not defined in the codes, this assumption reflects a concern for the safety of anyone unintentionally trapped in a building.
 For this reason, all exit doors must permit egress to the outside at any time, unless alternative measures approved/permitted by the local building official are provided.